BeamNG/beamng-ros-integration/README.rst

 Getting Started
 =============

 To use this project, a basic knowledge of the BeamNG.tech simulator and the BeamNGpy is neccessary.
-We recommend to familiarize yourself first with [BeamNGpy][1] to get a basic understanding of the platform before using the BeamNG ROS Integration.
+We recommend to familiarize yourself first with `BeamNGpy <https://github.com/BeamNG/BeamNGpy>`_ to get a basic understanding of the platform before using the BeamNG ROS Integration.

 After setting up BeamNG.tech and BeamNGpy with a python environment, the simulation needs to be started through BeamNGpy.

 The ROS packages from this repository need to be added and build in your catkin workspace.
-See the [ROS tutorials](http://wiki.ros.org/ROS/Tutorials) for more information on how to set up a catkin workspace.
+See the `ROS tutorials <http://wiki.ros.org/ROS/Tutorials>`_ for more information on how to set up a catkin workspace.

 A node connecting ROS to the simulation can then be started with the help of the `example.launch` file in the `beamng_control` package through the command: